BOLA: Near-Optimal Bitrate Adaptation for Online Videos

-When sending a download request for a new chunk, the player also specifies the desired bitrate for that chunk.
-This enables the player to tradeoff the overall video quality with the likelihood of rebuffering that occurs when there are no chunks in the buffer for playback.
-Note that while each chunk has a fixed playback time of $p$ seconds, the size of the chunk (in bits) can be different depending on its bitrate.
-Thus, the choice of bitrate for a chunk impacts its download time.
+When sending a download request for a new segment, the player also specifies the desired bitrate for that segment.
+This enables the player to tradeoff the overall video quality with the likelihood of rebuffering that occurs when there are no segments in the buffer for playback.
+Note that while each segment has a fixed playback time of $p$ seconds, the size of the segment (in bits) can be different depending on its bitrate.
+Thus, the choice of bitrate for a segment impacts its download time.

 \emph{Network Model:} The available bandwidth (in bits/second) between the server and player is assumed to vary continuously in time according to a stationary random process $\omega(t)$.
 We do not make any assumptions about knowing the statistical properties or probability distribution of $\omega(t)$ except that it has finite first and second moments as well as a finite inverse second moment.
-Suppose the player starts to download a chunk of bitrate index $m$ at time $t$.
+Suppose the player starts to download a segment of bitrate index $m$ at time $t$.
 Then the time $t'$ when the download finishes satisfies the following: